earlephilhower/arduino-pico/README.md

 * [UF2CONV.PY](https://github.com/microsoft/uf2) is by Microsoft Corporation and licensed under the MIT license.
 * Networking and filesystem code taken from the [ESP8266 Arduino Core](https://github.com/esp8266/Arduino) and licensed under the LGPL.
 * DHCP server for AP host mode from the [Micropython Project](https://micropython.org), distributed under the MIT License.
-* [FreeRTOS](https://freertos.org) is Copyright Amazon.com, Inc. or its affiliates, and distributed under the MIT license.
+* [FreeRTOS](https://freertos.org) is copyright Amazon.com, Inc. or its affiliates, and distributed under the MIT license.
 * [lwIP](https://savannah.nongnu.org/projects/lwip/) is (c) the Swedish Institute of Computer Science and licenced under the BSD license.
 * [BearSSL](https://bearssl.org) library written by Thomas Pornin, is distributed under the [MIT License](https://bearssl.org/#legal-details).
 * [UZLib](https://github.com/pfalcon/uzlib) is copyright (c) 2003 Joergen Ibsen and distributed under the zlib license.
 * [LEAmDNS](https://github.com/LaborEtArs/ESP8266mDNS) is copyright multiple authors and distributed under the MIT license.
 * [http-parser](https://github.com/nodejs/http-parser) is copyright Joyent, Inc. and other Node contributors.
-* WebServer code modified from the [ESP32 WebServer](https://github.com/espressif/arduino-esp32/tree/master/libraries/WebServer) and is copyright (c) 2015 Ivan Grokhotkov and others
+* WebServer code modified from the [ESP32 WebServer](https://github.com/espressif/arduino-esp32/tree/master/libraries/WebServer) and is copyright (c) 2015 Ivan Grokhotkov and others.
+* [Xoshiro-cpp](https://github.com/Reputeless/Xoshiro-cpp) is copyright (c) 2020 Ryo Suzuki and distributed under the MIT license.

 -Earle F. Philhower, III
  earlephilhower@yahoo.com